-The aggregate amount of compensation paid by Ryanair Holdings and its subsidiaries to its key management personnel (defined as including each director, whether executive or otherwise, of the Group, as well as the Executive team reporting to the Board of Directors) named above in fiscal year 2023 was €11.8m (including a €3.7m (non-cash) technical accounting charge in relation to unvested share options).
+The aggregate amount of compensation paid by Ryanair Holdings and its subsidiaries to its key management personnel (defined as including each director, whether executive or otherwise, of the Group, as well as the Senior Management team reporting to the Board of Directors) named above in fiscal year 2024 was €16.5m (including a €6.5m (non-cash) technical accounting charge in relation to unvested share options).
 For details of Mr. O'Leary's compensation in such fiscal year, see "-Remuneration Agreement with Mr. O'Leary" below.

-During fiscal year 2023, each of Ryanair Holdings' Non-Executive Directors was entitled to receive €35,000 plus expenses per annum, as remuneration for their services to Ryanair Holdings.
-The Chairman of the Board received a fee of €100,000.
-The additional remuneration paid to all Committee members for service on that committee is €15,000 per annum, with the exception of the Chair of the Safety and Security Committee who was entitled to receive €40,000 per annum in connection with the additional duties in relation to that committee.
+During fiscal year 2024, each of Ryanair Holdings' Non-Executive Directors was entitled to receive a base fee of €75,000 plus expenses per annum, as remuneration for their services to Ryanair Holdings.
+The Chairman of the Board received a fee of €150,000.
+The additional remuneration paid to Chairs of the Audit, Remuneration and Safety & Security Committees and to the Senior Independent Director ("SID") is €25,000 per annum.